Death of Nicola Bulley: Criticism of the media and of Lancashire Police

 Guardian columnist Zoe Williams called police discussion of Bulley's health "the worst judgment call on the police's part [...]
 There was no call for that level of detail; it appeared to be introduced purely to discredit her as a rational actor."
 Williams extended her criticism to the general public, via social media, which reacted entirely contrarily, in her opinion, to how reason and tact would dictate in the early stages of the case when police released minimal information.
 "Everything the police left unsaid opened a vacuum, into which armchair detectives and keyboard warriors piled with conspiracies, speculation and fantasy.
 The glee and shamelessness of people broadcasting their vigilante investigations was chilling", extending to one YouTuber broadcasting himself joining the search, getting arrested on a public order charge for doing so, and then broadcasting himself again getting fined.
 When the theories circulating forced the police to hold their 15 February news conference to debunk them, she noted, two Daily Mail columnists tweeted links to columns criticising Detective Superintendent Smith for having worn a sleeveless dress.
 "It's a crowded field but this may have been a low point for traditional media," she wrote.

 Reviews of the police's contact with Bulley earlier in January were opened by the Independent Office for Police Conduct after self-referral by the Lancashire Constabulary.
 It concluded in May, finding "no misconduct or wrongdoing", but did identify two areas for improvement.
 A separate review by the College of Policing was initiated at the request of the Lancashire Police and Crime Commissioner, Andrew Snowden.
-It will investigate aspects of the investigation and search for Bulley; it is expected to produce a report in the autumn.
+It would investigate aspects of the investigation and search for Bulley; it produced a report in November (see below).
 Lancashire Constabulary also began an internal review into their handling of the case.
 Later in February, Specialist Group International, who had conducted the unsuccessful sonar searches of the river, were removed from the National Crime Agency's Expert Advisers Database, pending a review of the case by the NCA.